If you don’t already have an Oculus Quest, then you’re in luck – now is a great time to get on board with the platform.

 If you’re using your Quest a lot, the lenses are going to get foggy and dirty and you’ll want some microfiber cloths to quickly clean the lenses between games and sessions.

-This guide was updated with a few more options after publication and edited for slight corrections.
+This guide was originally published as a holiday gift guide in November 2019.
+It was updated and republished to a general buying guide in January 2020, with a few more options added and edited for slight corrections.

 If you have accessories you’ve found improve your experience with Oculus Quest please share in the comments.